Adedayo1900/PetCare/README.md

 degree of freedom= dfe= n_non_reap + n_reap - 2

 The calculation gave a t-test (t-stat) value of 3.1043 and a p-value of 0.00097.
-This p-value is below 0.05 and it indicates that there is a significant difference and they do not contribute equally to average sales.
+This p-value is below 0.05 and it indicates that there is a significant difference, they do not contribute equally to average sales and indeed, product that do not enjoy repeat purchase contribute more to average sales compared to those that enjoy repeat purchase.

 # Recommedation
-The analysis has shown that although products that enjoy repeat purchase boost sales by contributing more to total sales, however, products that do not enjoy repeat purchase also boost sales as they have higher average sale thereby generating more quality sales (sales above the 50th percentile of sales distribution), hence choosing to ignore them to focus on products with repeat_purchase might affect overall sales and cause a reduction in sale value or revenue.
+The analysis has shown that although products that enjoy repeat purchase boost sales by contributing more to total sales, however, products that do not enjoy repeat purchase also boost sales as they have higher average sale which implies that they generate more quality sales (sales above the 50th percentile of sales distribution), hence choosing to ignore them to focus on products with repeat_purchase might affect overall sales and cause a reduction in sale value or revenue.

 # Code
 The code for this project can be viewed here https://github.com/Adedayo1900/PetCare/blob/main/Pet%20supplies(2).ipynb